MayeshaMaliha/amazon_sentiment_analysis/README.md

 Given Amazon product reviews, can we automatically predict whether the sentiment of a review is **positive** or **negative**?

 ## 📁 Dataset
+**Note: The dataset Reviews.csv is too large for GitHub and has been excluded.
+Please download it from Kaggle and place it in the data/ directory manually.**

 - Size: ~568,000 reviews
 - Source: Amazon Fine Food Reviews (Kaggle)
 - Fields Used: `Text`, `Score`